Public Shelter Information

 • Hand sanitizer and cleaning supplies for your family’s use.

-• All medicines, essential personal supplies and hygiene items.
+• All medicines, essential personal supplies, and hygiene items.

 • Any special dietary foods you may require.